NavidBinAhmed/westdig_data_pipeline/README.md

+### How Issues Encountered Were Solved: Troubleshoot
+1. React functioal issue: no log was found on console for 'fetch_products'
+- CORS middleware has been enabled to make the data_fetching functional on the react console.

+2. CI/CD issue: Failure multiple times due to script error
+- Modified and worked fine
+- Added deployment script in production (for AWS)

+3. Deployment on Render issue: Comnbined back and front end was encounrering troubleshoot (ongoing) Steps to fix:
+- uvicorn & unicorn
+- cloud database setup
+- retry
+It should upgrade the systen fron local database, PGAdmin 4 for my case, to cloud.

 ### Run Locally
 - Download the repo
 - Go to the directory
 - Activate the environment: `venv\Scripts\activate`
 - Run FastAPI: `uvicorn app.main:app --reload`
 - Run React app: `npm start`
+ on Render
 Note:
 The required packages are installed inside the `venv`.
 To install a specific version, update in the `requirements.txt` and run the following command after the activation of venv: